Ward Connerly: Campaign against racial preferences

 After his appointment to the University of California board of regents in 1993, Connerly began to learn more about the workings of its affirmative action program.
-In 1994, he heard from Jerry and Ellan Cook, whose son had been rejected at the University of California, San Francisco (UC) Medical School.
+In 1994, he heard from Jerry and Ellan Cook, whose son had been rejected at the UCSF School of Medicine.
 Connerly became convinced that affirmative action, as practiced by UC, was another kind of racial discrimination.
 Cook, a statistician, had presented data showing that white and Asian students were being denied admission despite having better grades and test scores than other students who were being admitted.
 Connerly proposed abolishing the controversial racially based programs, while allowing the university to consider social or economic factors.
 The regents passed the proposal in January 1996 despite protests from activist Jesse Jackson and other supporters of affirmative action.
 The year after affirmative action was abolished, the number of Asian students admitted to UC increased markedly.

 The UC regents developed a new system, including essay requirements that served to reveal the applicant's race and ethnicity.
 The new measures, titled "comprehensive review" have not yet been challenged to the California Supreme Court or the Supreme Court of the United States.

 In 1995, Connerly became the chairman of the California Civil Rights Initiative Campaign and helped get the initiative on the California ballot as Proposition 209.
 The Carnegie, Ford, and Rockefeller Foundations, the ACLU, and the California Teachers Association opposed the measure.
 It passed with 54.6% of the vote.

 In 1997, Connerly formed the American Civil Rights Institute.
 ACRI supported a similar ballot measure in Washington state, Initiative 200, which would later pass with 58.2% of the vote.
 Connerly had a salary of $314,079 combined from the ACRI and American Civil Rights Coalition in addition to over $400,000 in speaking and consulting fees in 2002; nearly half of his salary reimbursed his Connerly & Associates land and housing consulting firm.

 ACRI worked to get a measure on the ballot in the 2000 Florida election.
 The Florida Supreme Court put restrictions on the petition language.
 Though Governor Jeb Bush, like the previous governor, opposed the petition as a public initiative, Bush sympathized with its key goals.
 Bush eventually proposed a program "One Florida" which implemented key portions of Connerly's proposal.